microsoft/everyonecancode/day2/Face/README.md

 In Action Secrets you can store encrypted variables that you create in an organization, repository, or repository environment.
 These secrets are available to use in GitHub Actions workflows.
 - Navigate to your repository's _Settings_, then to _Secrets_ and _Actions_
 - Click on _New repository secret_
+- Set the name to _VUE_APP_FACE_API_ENDPOINT_
-- Set the name and value similar to picture and replace the *xxxxxx* part with your values
+- Set the value to your FACE service's endpoint: https://xxxxxxx.cognitiveservices.azure.com/
 - Add the secret
 ![](./images/vue-app-face-api-endpoint-secret.png)